Betty Driver: Early life

 Betty Driver was born in 1920 at the Prebend Nursing Home, Leicester, the elder of two daughters of Frederick and Nellie Driver.
 She weighed 5.5 kg (12 lb).
 Her father had fought in the trenches during the First World War and later became a policeman.
 However, Driver described her mother as "the driving force" in her life.
 She commented: "the only way I can explain her behaviour is that she wanted to live out her ambitions through me."

-The family moved to West Didsbury, Manchester, in 1922, where they lived in a semi-detached house with other police families as neighbours.
-Driver went to school at Wilbraham Road and was later joined there by her younger sister Freda, who shared a class with a young Patricia Manfield—later known as Pat Phoenix, the actress who went on to play the role of Elsie Tanner in Coronation Street.
+The family moved to West Didsbury, Manchester, shortly after the birth.
+They were recorded as living there in the June 1921 Census,The 1921 Census where they lived in a semi-detached house with other police families as neighbours.
+Driver went to school at Wilbraham Road, and was later joined there by her younger sister Freda, who shared a class with a young Patricia Manfield, later known as Pat Phoenix, the actress who went on to play the role of Elsie Tanner in Coronation Street, alongside Driver.

 Driver described her parents as absent of affection, stating that they never celebrated birthdays and rarely gave her toys and gifts.
 Though she maintained her father never beat them, their mother "more often lashed out".
 Driver's mother had never wanted children, and developed an interest in her daughter only when she discovered she had a talent for singing.
 When she was aged seven, the Drivers went to see a production called the Quaintesques, a group of men dressed as women, when the star, Billy Manders, asked the audience to join in with a chorus.
 Driver's singing stood out so much that Manders asked her to come forward and sing with him.
 From then on, Driver's mother began taking her to talent contests in Manchester, and she won them all.
 She commented, "I imitated hits by Gracie Fields such as 'Sing As We Go', and 'The Biggest Aspidistra in the World', corny little numbers that I detested but mother adored ...
 I think she was a frustrated performer herself and she was determined that my sister Freda and I were going to fulfil all her dreams."